Romsdalshalvøya

 Romsdalshalvøya, sometimes translated as the Romsdal Peninsula, is a 1560 km2 peninsula located in the Romsdal district of Møre og Romsdal county in Norway.
-The peninsula encompasses the western Norwegian municipalities of Molde, Gjemnes, and Hustadvika.
+The peninsula encompasses parts of Molde Municipality, Gjemnes Municipality, and Hustadvika Municipality.

 The peninsula is connected to the mainland by a 5 km wide isthmus between the villages of Eidsvåg and Eidsøra in Molde Municipality.
-The peninsula is flanked by a number of fjords: Langfjord and Romsdalsfjord to the south, Julsund (to the west), Hustadvika to the north, Kornstadfjord and Kvernesfjord to the north-east, and Tingvollfjorden and Sunndalsfjord to the east.
+The peninsula is flanked by a number of fjords: Langfjorden and Romsdalsfjorden to the south, Julsund (to the west), Hustadvika to the north, Kornstadfjorden and Kvernesfjorden to the north-east, and Tingvollfjorden and Sunndalsfjorden to the east.

 About 42,000 people live on the peninsula, with another 5,000 on the adjacent islands.